 In addition to appearing dilated, eyes on cocaine may also appear bloodshot or red as blood vessels located in the eye expand.
 Along with looking at pupil size changes, changes in eye movement or the appearance of bloodshot eyes can also show intoxication.

-First and foremost, since cocaine is a stimulant when someone is high on this drug they may appear more talkative, energetic and excited.
-They may also be more social, or sexual.
-Other symptoms of cocaine use in adults over the short-term can include loss of appetite, insomnia or strange sleep patterns.
+Since cocaine is a stimulant, individuals high on this drug may appear more talkative, energetic and excited.
+They may also be more social or sexual due to decreased inhibition.
+In some people, symptoms of cocaine use can include aggression, delusional thoughts or behaviors or hallucinations.

 Other outward physical symptoms of cocaine use in adults can include a runny nose, nosebleeds, track marks in people who inject the drug and burned lips or fingers in people who smoke it.

 When someone is a long-term user of cocaine, or they’ve just been through a period of binging on the drug, symptoms can include depression, feeling agitated or anxious, having cravings, exhaustion, or long periods of sleep.

 In general, whether smoking it, snorting it or injecting it, long-term cocaine users will often display symptoms such as nervousness, fatigue without the ability to go to sleep and an overall deterioration of their career and social life.

 If you or a loved one live with cocaine addiction or are using cocaine recreationally and want to stop, it’s time to seek professional help.
 The Recovery Village provides care to those struggling with cocaine.
 Reach out to one of our knowledgeable representatives today to learn how you can start on your path to recovery.

 National Institute on Drug Abuse.
 “What is the scope of cocaine use in the United States?”
 June 11, 2020.
 Accessed June 23, 2020.